ritikaamarale023/SPPU-Sem6-AI-Practicals-Python/README.md

-# SPPU-Sem6-AI-Practicals-Java
+# SPPU-Sem6-AI-Practicals-Python
-Artificial Intelligence practical programs and theory for SPPU Sem 6 using Java.
+Artificial Intelligence practical programs and theory for SPPU Sem 6 using Python.